October 13, 2021

-CHICAGO – Esther F. Myers, PhD, RDN, FAND, a registered dietitian nutritionist and an internationally known author, lecturer, educator and researcher in dietetics and evidence analysis, has been named the 2020 recipient of the Marjorie Hulsizer Copher Award, the highest honor bestowed by the Academy of Nutrition and Dietetics, the world's largest organization of food and nutrition professionals.
+CHICAGO – Susan T. Borra, a registered dietitian nutritionist and a national authority on nutrition and food communications, education and policy has been named the 2021 recipient of the Marjorie Hulsizer Copher Award, the highest honor bestowed by the Academy of Nutrition and Dietetics, the world's largest organization of food and nutrition professionals.

 The Copher Award is named for an early 20th-century pioneer in dietetics who was recognized by the British and French governments for her service in World War I. Following the war, Marjorie Hulsizer Copher served as chief dietitian at Barnes Hospital in St. Louis, Mo.
 After her death, a gift from Copher's husband to the Academy (then known as the American Dietetic Association) established the award in her honor.

 Borra, of Burke, Va., is a nationally recognized leader with more than 40 years of experience in strategically directing nutrition and food safety issues, policies, strategies, communication programs and managing resources for national organizations representing the food retailing and food processing industries.